-- If the PEP meeting has already taken place this term (Summer 17), please complete an application form and mark it 'PEP' and we will then ensure it is processed - Evidence of impact for all pupil premium funding for looked after children must be recorded in the PEP and will be needed before subsequent applications are approved. - Funding will not be released until the ePEP record has been signed off by the Virtual School CiC - Additional 'exceptional funding applications'.
-Where funding is requested for group interventions or projects, applications should be made via Perspective Lite for schools in Norfolk.
-Out of County Schools should complete the exceptional funding application form provided and return via secure email cs.virtualschoolcic.gcsx@norfolk.gcsx.gov.uk. - Please discuss any additional exceptional funding applications with the Virtual School LAC Adviser in the first instance and note on the form where indicated.
+- Where funding is requested for individual pupils, group interventions or projects, applications should be made via Perspective Lite for schools in Norfolk. - Out of County Schools should complete the exceptional funding application form provided and return via secure email cs.virtualschoolcic.gcsx@norfolk.gcsx.gov.uk. - Evidence of impact for all pupil premium funding for looked after children must be recorded in the PEP and will be needed before subsequent applications are approved. - Funding will not be released until the ePEP record has been signed off by the Virtual School CiC - Please discuss any additional exceptional funding applications with a Virtual School LAC Adviser in the first instance and note on the form where indicated.
 All applications submitted will be reviewed by a panel on a monthly basis.